Rachie: Publication and usage

 "Rachie" was first published in 1921 in a Welsh Independents (Congregationalist) hymn book Y Caniedydd Cynulleidfaol Newydd (English: "The New Congregational Singer"), which was co-edited by Roberts.
 The words sung in Welsh to "Rachie" are typically "I Bob Un Sydd Ffyddlon" (English: "To All Who Are Faithful"), and were written by Henry Lloyd (1870-1946), who is better known by his bardic name Ap Hefin.
 The lyrics are a call to battle, this can also be seen in the English translation.
 The words express a similar call to arms as does the hymn "Onward, Christian Soldiers".

 In 1931, the Salvation Army published the tune "Rachie" being sung to the words: "Hark! the sounds of singing, coming on the breeze.
 Notes of triumph winging, over lands and seas" (Charles Collier, 1915).
 The tune was published in The Salvation Army Tune Book for Congregational Singing.
 Later, the tune became the perfect accompaniment for the words of the hymn "Who is on the Lord's side?".
 This pairing was popularised in various hymn books from the 1960s onwards (e.g. Baptist Hymn Book, 1962; Hymns of Faith, 1964), sometimes transposed to the key of G major rather than the original A flat major.

 The first recording of the tune "Rachie" appears to be on 23 June 1934 by the Salvation Army, recorded at a large Territorial Congress Salvation Army event at the Crystal Palace.
-The old 78rpm recording was one of the first to be made by a mobile recording van; previously all recordings being made in a studio.
-The 78rpm disc went on sale just three months later.
+The old 78 rpm recording was one of the first to be made by a mobile recording van; previously all recordings being made in a studio.
+The 78 rpm disc went on sale just three months later.